INmune Bio (NASDAQ:INMB) Issues Earnings Results

-INmune Bio (NASDAQ:INMB – Get Free Report) issued its earnings results on Thursday.
-The company reported ($0.40) earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of ($0.54) by $0.14, Zacks reports.
+INmune Bio (NASDAQ:INMB – Get Free Report) posted its earnings results on Thursday.
+The company reported ($0.40) EPS for the quarter, topping the consensus estimate of ($0.54) by $0.14, Zacks reports.

-INMB has been the topic of a number of recent research reports.
-RODMAN&RENSHAW upgraded INmune Bio to a “strong-buy” rating in a research note on Tuesday, January 28th.
-Maxim Group boosted their price target on INmune Bio from $22.00 to $30.00 and gave the company a “buy” rating in a research note on Thursday, February 13th.
-Rodman & Renshaw started coverage on INmune Bio in a report on Tuesday, January 28th.
-They issued a “buy” rating and a $23.00 price objective on the stock.
-Finally, Scotiabank lifted their target price on shares of INmune Bio from $22.00 to $23.00 and gave the company a “sector outperform” rating in a research note on Tuesday, February 11th.
-Five investment analysts have rated the stock with a buy rating and one has assigned a strong buy rating to the stock.
-According to MarketBeat.com, the stock presently has a consensus rating of “Buy” and a consensus target price of $22.80.
+A number of research firms have commented on INMB.
+Scotiabank boosted their price target on shares of INmune Bio from $22.00 to $23.00 and gave the company a “sector outperform” rating in a research report on Tuesday, February 11th.
+RODMAN&RENSHAW upgraded INmune Bio to a “strong-buy” rating in a research report on Tuesday, January 28th.
+Rodman & Renshaw began coverage on shares of INmune Bio in a research report on Tuesday, January 28th.
+They issued a “buy” rating and a $23.00 price target on the stock.
+Finally, Maxim Group boosted their price objective on shares of INmune Bio from $22.00 to $30.00 and gave the company a “buy” rating in a report on Thursday, February 13th.
+Five research analysts have rated the stock with a buy rating and one has assigned a strong buy rating to the stock.
+Based on data from MarketBeat, the stock currently has a consensus rating of “Buy” and a consensus price target of $22.80.

 INmune Bio Company Profile